sreeramanathan/debt-advisor/README.md

-tour-planner - An application which shall help you to split the finances like the Dutch!
+debt-advisor - An application which shall help you to split the finances like the Dutch!